AgataMaria/CSNotes-missed-semester/CSNotes-L1.md

 ### Linux and MacOS - root user
-Special user - like Administrator (built-in) in Windows.
+Special user - like _Administrator (built-in)_ in Windows.
 Has a user number 0.
 **root user can do whatever it wants on your system.**
-**#** youll see a pound symbol if you're running as root.
+`#` youll see this symbol instead of `$` if you're running as root.
-_# somecommand_ syntax basically means run this command as root.
+`# somecommand` syntax basically means run this command as root.

 **sudo**
 'Do as SU (superuser)' - a program that let's you elevate access so you can use a a user with sudo rights instead of root.

-_sudo somecommand_ you just need to preceed whatever you want to do with sudo
+Usage: _sudo somecommand_ you just need to preceed whatever you want to do with sudo

 **NB.** Permission denied example - TL;DR, shell does not have elevated permissions itself, use root.
 In Linux 'everything is a file', so is screen brightness.
 We tried _sudo echo 500 > brightness_, but this wouldn't work as it was the shell that was trying to open the brightness file, not sudo.